apify-projects/apify-orchestrator/README.md

 Also, notice the `for await` at the end: it is due to the fact that `datasetIterator` is an [`AsyncGenerator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator), which fetches the first 100 items, iterates over them, then fetches another 100, and so on.

+Be aware that, with the current implementation, input splitting may be quite slow.
-Finally, if you want to split the input yourself, you can do it like this:
+If you would prefer to split the input yourself, you can do it like this:

 ```js
 const input1 = { ... }